firebolt-db/godocs/docs/Guides/loading-data/incrementally-loading-data.md

 # Load data incrementally using Airflow
 {: .no_toc}

-This tutorial describes a way to incrementally load data into Firebolt using [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html) to schedule recurring runs of an `INSERT INTO` SQL script.
+This tutorial describes a way to incrementally load data into Firebolt using [Apache Airflow](https://airflow.apache.org/docs/apache-airflow/stable/index.html) to schedule recurring runs of an `INSERT` statement.
 The script works by loading only those records from Amazon S3 files with timestamps later than those already loaded.

 ## Prerequisites
 {: .no_toc}